legal herstory pioneers

 -

-In the 1970's, advocated for children through her work at the Children's Defense Fund and the Arkansas Advocates for Children and Families.
+In the 1970's, advocated for children as counsel at the Children's Defense Fund and the Arkansas Advocates for Children and Families.

 -

-In 1978, appointed by President Carter to the board of the Legal Services Corporation, ensuring equal access to justice, and served as the first woman chair.
+In 1978, appointed by President Carter to the Legal Services Corporation board, ensuring equal access to justice, and served as the first woman chair.

 -

-In the 1980's, as fist lady of Arkansas, and in the 1990's as First Lady of the United States, advocated for health care reform and helped create the Children's Health Insurance Program.
+In the 1980s, as First Lady of Arkansas, and in the 1990s as First Lady of the United States, advocated for health care reform and helped create the Children's Health Insurance Program.

 -